smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 ## Misleading Results
 SDK team previously expressed concern that serialized data may be misleading.
-We believe that features implemented as part of this RFC does not produce misleading result as we focus on builder types and it's corresponding data types which are mapped to serde's data type model with the derive macro.
+We believe that features implemented as part of this RFC do not produce a misleading result as we focus on builder types and it's corresponding data types which are mapped to serde's data type model with the derive macro.

 # Feature Gate
 `Serde` traits are implemented behind feature gates.